-There are three combinations of multi-thread reads of interest, where a weaker architecture (with separate pagetable and data memory storage) might have mixed non-multi-copy atomic behaviours.
-The first of these is the most basic; translation-read to translation-read, that is, the pagetable accesses are multi-copy atomic, and this is what forbids reading the old translation table value in Thread 2 in the WRC.TRTf.inv+po+dsb-isb test (Figure 8.25, p136).
-The other two are combinations of read-totranslation-read and translation-read-to-read, these show us that the translation accesses and explicit data accesses are architecturally unified: information about the memory state learned through one kind of access apply to accesses of the other.
-This is what forbids the following WRC.RRTf.inv+dmb+dsb-isb (Figure 8.26, p137) and WRC.TRR.inv+po+dsb (Figure 8.27, p138) tests, from reading the old value from memory at the end of Thread 2.
+(Figure 8.25, p133).
+The other two are combinations of read-to-translation-read and translation-read-to-read, these show us that the translation accesses and explicit data accesses are architecturally unified: information about the memory state learned through one kind of access apply to accesses of the other.
+This is what forbids the following WRC.RRTf.inv+dmb+dsb-isb (Figure 8.26, p134) and WRC.TRR.inv+po+dsb (Figure 8.27, p135) tests, from reading the old value from memory at the end of Thread 2.